walaj/SeqLib/README.md

 Description
 -----------

-SnowTools is a C++ package for querying BAM and SAM files, performing BWA-MEM and BLAT operations in memory, and performing advanced filtering of reads using a hierarchy of rules.
-Currently, SnowTools wraps the following projects:
+SeqLib is a C++ package for querying BAM and SAM files, performing BWA-MEM and BLAT operations in memory, and performing advanced filtering of reads using a hierarchy of rules.
+Currently, SeqLib wraps the following projects:
 * [HTSlib][htslib]
 * [BWA-MEM][BWA] (Apache2 branch)
 * [FermiKit][fermi] (Apache2 branch)

-SnowTools also has support for storing and manipulating genomic intervals via ``GenomicRegion`` and ``GenomicRegionCollection``.
+SeqLib also has support for storing and manipulating genomic intervals via ``GenomicRegion`` and ``GenomicRegionCollection``.
 It uses an [interval tree][int] (provided by Erik Garrison @ekg) to provide for rapid interval queries.

-SnowTools is built to be extendable.
-See [Variant Bam][var] for examples of how to take advantage of C++ class extensions to build off of the SnowTools base functionality.
+SeqLib is built to be extendable.
+See [Variant Bam][var] for examples of how to take advantage of C++ class extensions to build off of the SeqLib base functionality.

 Memory management
 -----------------
-SnowTools is built to automatically handle memory management of C code from BWA-MEM and htslib by using C++ smart pointers that handle freeing memory automatically.
-One of the main motivations behind SnowTools is that all access to sequencing reads, BWA, etc should completely avoid ``malloc`` and ``free``.
-In SnowTools, the speed and compression of HTSlib is available, but all the mallocs/frees are handled automatically in the constructors and destructors.
+SeqLib is built to automatically handle memory management of C code from BWA-MEM and htslib by using C++ smart pointers that handle freeing memory automatically.
+One of the main motivations behind SeqLib is that all access to sequencing reads, BWA, etc should completely avoid ``malloc`` and ``free``.
+In SeqLib, the speed and compression of HTSlib is available, but all the mallocs/frees are handled automatically in the constructors and destructors.

 Note about BamTools and Gamgee
 ------------------------------
 There are overlaps between this project and the [BamTools][BT] project from Derek Barnett, and the [Gamgee][gam] project from the Broad Institute.
-In short, BamTools has been more widely used and tested, but is relatively slow compared with SnowTools (~2x).
+In short, BamTools has been more widely used and tested, but is relatively slow compared with SeqLib (~2x).
 Gamgee provides similar functionality as a C++ interface to HTSlib, but does not incorportate BWA-MEM or BLAT.
-SnowTools is under active development, while Gamgee has been abandoned.
+SeqLib is under active development, while Gamgee has been abandoned.

-SnowTools/BamTools differences
+SeqLib/BamTools differences
 ------------------------------
 > 1. Sort/index functionality is independently implemented in BamTools.
-In SnowTools, the Samtools sort and index functions are called directly.
+In SeqLib, the Samtools sort and index functions are called directly.
 > 2. BamTools stores quality scores and sequences as strings.
-In SnowTools, the HTSlib ``bam1_t`` format is used instead, which uses only 4 bits per base, rather than 8.
+In SeqLib, the HTSlib ``bam1_t`` format is used instead, which uses only 4 bits per base, rather than 8.
  Conversion to C++ style ``std::string`` is provided with the ``Sequence`` function.
-> 3. BamTools provides the ``BamMultiReader`` class for reading multiple BAM files at once, while SnowTools does not currently support this functionality.
+> 3. BamTools provides the ``BamMultiReader`` class for reading multiple BAM files at once, while SeqLib does not currently support this functionality.
-> 4. SnowTools contains a built in interface to BWA-MEM for in-memory indexing and querying.
+> 4. SeqLib contains a built in interface to BWA-MEM for in-memory indexing and querying.
-> 5. SnowTools contains a beta wrapper around BLAT.
+> 5. SeqLib contains a beta wrapper around BLAT.
-> 6. SnowTools supports reading and writing CRAM files
+> 6. SeqLib supports reading and writing CRAM files
 > 7. BamTools has been widely used in a number of applications, and is thus substantially more tested.
-> 8. SnowTools is faster at reading/writing BAM files by about 2x.
+> 8. SeqLib is faster at reading/writing BAM files by about 2x.
-> 9. BamTools builds with CMake, SnowTools with Autotools.
+> 9. BamTools builds with CMake, SeqLib with Autotools.

 Example usages
 --------------
 ##### Targeted re-alignment of reads to a given region with BWA-MEM
 ```
-#include "SnowTools/RefGenome.h"
+#include "SeqLib/RefGenome.h"
-#include "SnowTools/BWAWrapper.h"
+#include "SeqLib/BWAWrapper.h"
-using SnowTools;
+using SeqLib;
 RefGgenome ref("hg19.fasta");

 ## get sequence at given locus